Wills and Trusts

 Another benefit of a revocable living trust is that it can help to provide for the grantor's family members in the event of the grantor's incapacity.
 Because the trust can continue to manage the grantor's assets even if they become incapacitated, it can help to ensure that their family members are taken care of.

-In conclusion, a revocable living trust is a legal arrangement that can provide flexibility and control over the management and distribution of assets.
+A revocable living trust is a legal arrangement that can provide flexibility and control over the management and distribution of assets.
 By transferring assets into a trust during their lifetime, individuals can avoid probate and maintain more control over their future and legacy.

 Wills